 Practice Profile

-Gabriel is building a busy practice across all of Chambers’ practice areas, including public, planning and environmental law.
-He has appeared (successfully) as sole counsel at a planning inquiry and will appear as sole counsel in the High Court in October.
+Gabriel is building a busy practise across all of Chambers’ practise areas, including public, planning and environmental law.
+He has appeared at all levels up to the High Court and regularly at inquiries.
+He is comfortable acting as sole or junior counsel.

-Gabriel has experience acting for local communities and public bodies, as well as advising a range of clients including local government, public bodies, local residents and NGOs.
+Gabriel has experience acting for local communities and public bodies, as well as advising a range of clients including local government, public bodies, private bodies and NGOs.

-He welcomes instructions across all of Chambers’ practice areas and has a particular interest in environmental law, having both studied and worked in the area prior to joining Chambers.
-Gabriel is happy to work on a pro-bono basis.
+He welcomes instructions across all of Chambers’ practise areas.
+Gabriel is also happy to work on a pro-bono basis in appropriate cases.

-Gabriel’s practice covers all areas of planning law, including judicial and statutory reviews, as well as planning appeals.
+Gabriel’s practise covers all areas of planning law, including judicial and statutory reviews, as well as planning appeals.

 Some of Gabriel’s recent planning work includes: